Mexican Grilled Salmon

 - Salsa and lime slices, optional

 - 1. Place the first five ingredients in a food processor; cover and process until finely chopped.
-Add the lime juice, sugar, tomato sauce and lime peel; cover and process until blended.
+Add the lime juice, sugar, tomato sauce and lime zest; cover and process until blended.

-- 2. Transfer to a large resealable plastic bag.
-Add the salmon; seal bag and turn to coat.
-Refrigerate for 30 minutes.
+- 2. Transfer to a large bowl.
+Add the salmon; turn to coat.
+Cover and refrigerate for 30 minutes.

 - 3. Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Place salmon skin side down on grill rack.
-Grill, covered, over medium heat for 10-14 minutes or until fish flakes easily with a fork.
+Lightly oil the grill rack.
+Place salmon skin side down; grill, covered, over medium heat for 10-14 minutes or until fish flakes easily with a fork.
 Serve with salsa and lime slices if desired.
-Yield: 4 servings.